Chapter 3: Communication

 • No clear status

-✅ Good: Bottom-Line First
+Good: Bottom-Line First

 "Login endpoint is 60% done, will finish today.
-Had dependency issues
+Had dependency

-that are now resolved."
+issues that are now resolved."

-If someone wants details, they'll ask.
+If someone wants details, they will ask.

 The Formula

-[Status of work item] → [What's next] → [Blockers if any]
+[Status of work item] → [What is next] → [Blockers if any]

 Examples:

 "User API is done and in review.
-Starting the frontend integration today."
+Starting the frontend integration

-"Homepage redesign is blocked — waiting on design approval from Sarah."
+"Homepage redesign is blocked, waiting on design approval from Sarah."

 "Database migration completed successfully.
-Moving to the reporting feature."
+Moving to the reporting

 R: Relevant to the Team